This article originally appeared on VICE UK.

 That night, just over 19 months ago, marked the tragic cutting short of one life and the abrupt dawn of a decline for another.
 The cruel double blow of enduring the loss of his adored son and surviving such a vicious attack means Paul is unlikely to be the same man who woke up on that ill-fated morning again.

-“I wish it was me, not him,” Paul says, visibly distraught as we sit in his living room watching footage of Ricky’s funeral on the television, surrounded by the last vestiges of his son – the urn holding his ashes, old family photos and a glass cabinet displaying treasured keepsakes.
+“I wish it was me, not him,” Paul says, visibly distraught as we sit in his living room watching footage of Ricky’s funeral on the television, surrounded by the last vestiges of his son—the urn holding his ashes, old family photos and a glass cabinet displaying treasured keepsakes.
 “He wanted to do so many things.
-He worked so hard, never caused us any problems.”
+He worked so hard, and he never caused us any problems.”

 The scars Paul bears and his withering mobility are constant reminders of the atrocious confrontation.
 So too is the conspicuous scar that runs across the chest of the family’s dog, Roxy, who was also slashed.

 After spending every night curled up in bed next to her “best friend” Ricky, the staff now cries for hours on end at his palpable absence.
 “We were told a few months ago to have her put down because she’s so stressed,” Paul says, while Roxy lies whining at his feet.
 “They gave us a spray to use to calm her down but she howls.
 She’s had a really sad face since…”

 The nerve damage and metal plates Paul now has in his right hand mean his dexterity is limited.
 Even small daily tasks are challenging.
 “Have you ever tried to hold a toothbrush when you can only get grip from two fingers?” he asks, as he demonstrates that he has to force his fingers to clasp using his other hand.
 “It cuts your mouth to pieces.
 Sometimes I can’t even lift the kettle.”